Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Feilong 飞龙: flying dragon, also means dragon boat.

-Duruo 杜若: a type of fragrant herb, believed can help people stay unforgettable.
+Duruo 杜若: a fragrant herb believed to help people stay unforgettable.

 Qingyun 青云: cyan clouds, symbolize high social status, exceptional achievements, and ambition.